RequestNetwork/requestNetwork/packages/toolbox/README.md

 To get aggregators of a network with a lot of blocks, you have to gather most updates with updateAggregatorsList.

-Case 1: you only use updateAGgregatorsList, and update every pair each time, take this block of its last execution.
+Case 1: you only use updateAggregatorsList, and update every pair each time, take this block of its last execution.

 ```bash
 yarn chainlinkPath --network=matic --firstBlock=$LAST_EXECUTION_BLOCK